-The USAID Policy Regulatory Support Project is addressing important issues in poverty reduction in Guatemala.
-Under a subcontract to Weidemann Associates, Chemonics is providing design, leadership, and implementation support to the project.
+The USAID Policy Regulatory Support Project addressed important issues in poverty reduction in Guatemala.
+Under a subcontract to Weidemann Associates, Chemonics provided design, leadership, and implementation support to the project.

-To improve economic growth, the project addresses four main issues: rural development, food security, trade capacity building and sector development, and the environment.
-In improving the enabling environment for agricultural and non-agricultural rural development, the project targets serious systemic constraints in high-poverty areas.
-Such constraints include unrealized potential for small-scale irrigation, inadequate rural infrastructure, water and food sanitation, and monitoring of food security.
+To improve economic growth, the project addressed four main issues: rural development, food security, trade capacity building and sector development, and the environment.
+To improve the enabling environment for agricultural and non-agricultural rural development, the project targeted serious systemic constraints in high-poverty areas.
+Such constraints included unrealized potential for small-scale irrigation, inadequate rural infrastructure, water and food sanitation, and monitoring of food security.

-Additionally, the project will build capacity in commercial legal, institutional, and regulatory reform; customs issues; and trade facilitation.
-Through developing trade and policies related to trade, the people of Guatemala can more easily access outside markets, which will assist in alleviating rural poverty.
-The project is designed to have the capacity and flexibility to address systemic national constraints and priorities, while supporting the Feed the Future Initiative led by Guatemala.
+Additionally, the project strengthened capacity in commercial legal, institutional, and regulatory reform; customs issues; and trade facilitation.
+By developing trade and policies related to trade, the people of Guatemala can more easily access outside markets, which assists in alleviating rural poverty.
+The project was designed to have the capacity and flexibility to address systemic national constraints and priorities, while supporting the Feed the Future Initiative led by Guatemala.

-Chemonics is addressing environmental concerns in Guatemala, complementing the country’s efforts in food security, rural development, and trade.
-The project will institutionally strengthen actors in developing and implementing environmental policies through capacity building and support.
-It will spearhead clean production initiatives to develop the private sector to improve economic growth and trade.
+Chemonics addressed environmental concerns in Guatemala, complementing the country’s efforts in food security, rural development, and trade.
+The project institutionally strengthened actors in developing and implementing environmental policies through capacity building and support.
+It also spearheaded clean production initiatives to support the private sector in improving economic growth and trade.

 - Strengthened the capacities of six key public institutions for food security and rural development.

 - Managed 22 proposals for legislative changes that improve the country’s commercial capacity, food security, rural development, and environmental protection.

 - Provided clean production training for 57 public officials, businesses, and key rural production chain actors.